Continuum Time: 4:23pm, February 10th, 2000 AD (local calender).

 Terra couldn’t help but feel envious.
 Not of Silverwind’s beauty, but her power.
 This woman stood without a single scratch amid smoking ruins, a breeze flowing through her silver hair.
 An immortal with power over time itself who used that power to stop villains and save the innocent.
 A real heroine.

 Terra wondered, just for a moment, what it would be like to have such power.
 What would she do with that power?
-If she had that power, she wanted to be like this heroine who moved like a silver wind.
+If she had that power, she wanted to be like this heroine.

 “Who are you?”
 Terra asked at last.